IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/waterwall.rst

 and an input (boundary condition) of the fire-side model.
 The heat conduction through the slag and tube layers is a part of the fluid-side model.
 At a steady state, the amount of the heat transferred at the outer slag surface
 (:math:`q_{rad}^{fire}` and :math:`q_{conv}^{fire}`) is equal to the heat conducted through the slag and tube layers, which is equal to the heat convected to the fluid :math:`q_{conv}^{fluid}`.

+Property package: This model requires the IAPWS95 property package with the mixed phase option, therefore, the phase equilibrium calculations are handled by the property package.

 .. figure:: waterwall_1.png
     :width: 800